MSLNZ/msl-loadlib/docs/install.rst

 Linux
 +++++
-Before using msl-loadlib on Linux (Debian), the following packages are required.
-For other linux distributions, use the appropriate system package manager (e.g., *yum*) and the equivalent command.
+Before using msl-loadlib on Debian-based Linux distributions, the following packages are required.
+For other distributions, use the appropriate system package manager (e.g., *yum*) and the equivalent command.

 .. attention::